Jxnkk/graphMethods/README.md

 - 0 for nodes blocked because no nodes were hidden behind operations

 ## Running this Project
+The main function used in this project is analyze_graph(graph).
+It takes in a graph JSON and performs a variety of analyses on the graph's structure.
 Just call analyze_graph(graph) with your loaded graph JSON as the parameter and store it as a variable. (e.g. result = analyze_graph(graph))
 This function returns a dictionary with detailed information about the graph.
 You can use it to get the scores for different scoring factors: